 It’s important to note the special culture that our groups facilitate: we have a very helping, supportive culture.
 Experienced group members will often help encourage the newer members.
 While the trainer is in charge of designing and instructing, all group members help each other when they can.

 After your warm up, your trainer will have written your workout on the large white board or in your chart for you to follow.
 Two points are critical here:

 1. Your workout is always individually designed for you.
 We don’t do cookie cutter work-out-of- the -day stuff.
 That isn’t high value, individualized training.
 So it doesn’t matter if there is a high level athlete or a deconditioned older adult in your group.
 You always do a routine designed for you.
 And the trainer might even let you pick your own music station!

 2. Our trainers are more effective when they are observing, teaching, and guiding.
 Writing things down and counting diminishes their ability to give you the best value.
 That’s why you’ll see your program written on the board or chart for you to track and document under their guidance.

 What about reassessments and nutrition?

-All group plans include monthly, one to one reassessment.
+All group plans include monthly, one to one reassessments.
 This is vital, as accountability is more than just showing up to workout.
 It’s about tracking progress, setting goals, listening to your struggles and problem solving to figure out and implement solutions.
 Having these mini-reassessments each month individually helps make sure you are getting the support you need to supplement your group training experience.
-Depending on which small group package you choose, you will also get quarterly nutrition sessions and access to our Body Balance Challenge, our intensive 8 week nutrition workshop.
+Depending on which small group package you choose, you will also get quarterly nutrition sessions.

 Not sure if small group training is best for you?